Understanding The Power of Money and Resources

 A Divine Desire

-In Conclusion
+Conclusion

-If you want the anointing to fix your money life, you must yield yourself, starting with your mind, to the Kingdom of God.
+If you want the anointing to fix your money life.
+You must yield yourself starting, with your mind to the kingdom of God.